karidreyer/meet/README.md

 As a user, I should be able to use the app when offline, so that I can access event information even without an internet connection.

-**Scenario: Access the app offline**
+**Scenario 1: Show cached data when there’s no internet connection**
-Given I am viewing event information online and my device goes offline, when I try to view events that I have already loaded, then I should still be able to see the event details, and I should receive a notification indicating I am offline.
+Given I am viewing event information online
+And my device goes offline
+When I try to view events that I have already loaded
+Then I should still be able to see the event details
+And I should receive a notification indicating I am offline

+**Scenario 2: Show error when user changes search settings (city, number of events)**
+Given I am offline
+When I try to change the city or number of events displayed
+Then I should see an error message
+And the search settings should remain unchanged

 ---